B.C. confirms another 53 COVID-19 cases, bringing total to 1,066 | CBC News

 Provincial health officer Dr. Bonnie Henry said there are now 142 patients in hospital, including 67 in critical care.
 A total of 606 people have recovered from their illness.

-Outbreaks have now been identified at a total of 21 long-term care homes in B.C., with two new facilities added to the list.
+Outbreaks have now been identified at a total of 21 long-term care homes in B.C., with two new facilities added to the list on Wednesday.
+The majority of those outbreaks are small — often with just one case — but the ones at Lynn Valley Care Centre in North Vancouver and Haro Park Centre in Vancouver continue to be a source of concern.

+"This is a very challenging time for us.
+It's hard to know how things are going to go.
+Without a doubt, we will get through this," Henry said.

 If you have a COVID-19-related story we should pursue that affects British Columbians, please email us at impact@cbc.ca.